 While the extent of obesity in under-five children is still relatively low in Nigeria, public health experts warn that if current feeding practices for children continue, the problem will become an overwhelming public health challenge, like undernutrition, within the next 10 years.

-Toyin Adenaike, a primary healthcare physician who practised in the United Kingdom for 25 years before returning to Nigeria to establish the Niyot Medical Centre, Lekki, Lagos, blamed increasing childhood obesity on adoption of western diets and lifestyles.
+Toyin Adenaike, a primary healthcare physician who practised in the United Kingdom for 25 years before returning to Nigeria to establish the Niyot Medical Centre, Lekki, Lagos, blames increasing childhood obesity on adoption of Western diets and lifestyles.

 A growing tendency to substitute processed and instant foods for fresh and natural foods has contributed to the increase in obesity in countries like Nigeria, according to public health experts.
 They say packaged foods, which the middle class tends to buy from supermarkets, are a particular problem because they are especially high in sugar, salt, and fat — all of which contribute to diseases once considered Western.